demiculus/demiculus.github.io/breaking.md

 ### Windmill

-Things to keep in mind while doing windmill

-- Keep legs open & in the air
-- Don't remove elbow from hip
-- While starting the second round thrust right leg

 19 Jan 2019 - Figured out how to do keep my legs up (by being more at the top of my back) but couldn’t do seamlessly yet

 ### Flare

 19 Jan 2019 - First time did 50 flares in 1 day

-20 Jan 2019 - Even if my legs hit the ground, don’t stop the move and continue to move.
+20 Jan 2019 - Even if my legs hit the ground, don’t stop the move and continue to move

+23 Jan 2019 - Easily do 1 flare outside of practice

 ### Swipe